-Surgery is performed under a general anaesthetic.
-It is likely that your operation will be performed using keyhole surgery.
-In this instance, you will avoid having a large open wound.
+It may be possible to do your operation using keyhole surgery.
+In this instance, you would avoid having an open wound on your tummy.
+Instead, you would have 3 to 4 smaller ones.
 The benefits of keyhole surgery are:

 - A shorter hospital stay

 - No large open wound, only 3-4 small ones

 - Less visible scarring

 - Less pain from incisions